flybywiresim/docs/docs/pilots-corner/advanced-guides/rejected-take-off.md

 !!! note

     - Full reverse thrust may be used until coming to a complete stop.
-But, if there is enough runway available at the end of the deceleration, it is preferable to set thrust levers to idle reverse when passing 70 kts.
+But, if there is enough runway available at the end of the deceleration, it is preferable to set thrust levers to idle reverse when passing 70 kt.
     - If the brake response from the autobrake does not seem appropriate for the runway condition, FULL manual braking should be applied and maintained.
 IF IN DOUBT, TAKE OVER MANUALLY.